craftcms/docs/docs/commerce/4.x/update-cart-customer.md

 Customers are _always_ User elements in Commerce 4 and this page isn’t up to date yet!
 :::

 A cart always has an associated customer.
-That customer can either be a guest with no user association, or a registered user—which is a customer associated with a Craft user.
+That customer is a Craft [User](/4.x/users.md) element, and can represent an inactive guest or a credentialed user.

-When a user logs in, the current customer switches to the customer associated to the logged-in user.

-The only information stored about a customer is their related address book records with primary shipping and billing address IDs.
-The email address of a guest customer is inferred from their cart’s email address.

-A guest customer’s address book is useless without an account for authenticating and storing that information.
-If a guest registers on checkout, however, the address book will survive.
-This makes address management during checkout the same for guests and registered users.
+If a customer creates an account, their user element graduates from inactive to credentialed and they’re able to manage [addresses](addresses.md) and any other profile information you choose to make available on the front end.

 ## Updating the email address on an order

-If a customer is a guest, their email address is updated along with the cart’s email.
-This can be done with the same `commerce/cart/update-cart` action used for updating anything else on the cart.

-Example:
+A guest customer’s email address can be updated along with the [update-cart](./dev/controller-actions.md#post-cart-update-cart) action:

 ```twig
 <form method="post">